inputfalken/DynamoDB.SourceGenerator/README.md

   * GlobalSecondaryIndex ✔
   * LocalSecondaryIndex ✔
 * Custom Converters: Create converters for your own types or override the [default converters](https://github.com/inputfalken/DynamoDB.SourceGenerator/blob/main/src/DynamoDBGenerator/Options/AttributeValueConverters.cs) built in to the library.

-## TODO
-* Streamlined DynamoDBClient based on the source-generated code.
-* Add methods to convert to request objects.

 ## Conversion